AladMocu/Savjars/README.md

-# Savjars is just an idea of a game ;D
+# Savjars is just an idea of a game :D